AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/initialize-docker.md

 **To install an Adobe Commerce on cloud infrastructure project**:

-1. Download an application template from the [Magento Cloud repository][cloud-repo].
+1. Download an application template from the [Cloud template repository][cloud-repo].
 Be careful to select the branch that corresponds with the Commerce version.

 1. Optionally, you can clone the latest template.